-Vaginal bleeding between your periods is not unusual, but should be checked by your doctor if it happens more than once or twice.
+Vaginal bleeding between your periods is not uncommon, but it should be checked by your doctor if it happens more than once.
 You should also go to your doctor if you bleed after sex.

 If you are bleeding very heavily or you feel faint or that you might pass out, call triple zero (000) immediately and ask for an ambulance.
 If calling triple zero (000) does not work on your mobile phone, try calling 112.

 What is bleeding between periods?

 After puberty and before menopause, women experience normal vaginal bleeding each month during their menstrual period.
 Normal vaginal bleeding, or a “period”, varies widely between women and can be different for you at different stages of your life.
 Generally, all women experience a menstrual period around once a month, approximately every 21 to 35 days, and it can last anywhere between 1 and 7 days.

 Bleeding between periods is any vaginal bleeding that occurs outside of a normal period.
 Bleeding between periods may be similar to a normal period, may be heavier with a larger blood loss, or may be a very light blood loss (also known as “spotting”).
 Bleeding between periods may be once off or may last for a number of days.

 What can cause bleeding between periods?